 - Why Ask Kids Questions?

-These funny questions to ask kids will give you an unhindered access to their minds and hearts, helping you understand them at an emotional as well as developmental level.
+These fun questions of the day for kids will give you an unhindered access to their minds and hearts, helping you understand them at an emotional as well as developmental level.

 Questions for Small Kids